 Muslims who gloat over their “fast growing" religion are no different than the child from our example who deludes himself into thinking that he is smarter and better for “beating” a much wiser adult in a game played under manufactured conditions that render the artificial “victory” entirely meaningless.

 So the more pertinent question isn't which religion is growing faster, but which is growing faster where people are free to choose.
-In this environment, Christianity wins easily.
+In this environment, Christianity wins easily (as does non-belief in any religion).
 Converts are even won in Muslim countries under draconian conditions that Muslim evangelists never have to face anywhere on the planet.
 When was the last time a person was killed or tortured merely for embracing Islam?

-Islam has been playing by its own rules since its inception.
-It is unlikely that Muslims will soon develop enough maturity or confidence in their own religion to lift the shameful restrictions to which it owes its success, and risk competition with other faiths on a level playing field.
+Islam has been playing by these rules since its inception.
+It is unlikely that Muslims will soon develop enough maturity or confidence in their own religion to lift the shameful restrictions to which it owes its artificial success, and risk competition with other faiths on a level playing field.

 As was first mentioned, the truth of a belief or creed is never established by how many followers it has (by that standard, Christianity would be true).
 But when a religion has to be supported by double standards, death threats and violence there is all the more reason to doubt its veracity.

 "The Quran Can Only be Understood in Arabic"

 The Muslim Game:

 The Qur’an can only be fully understood in Arabic.
 One cannot criticize Islam without knowing Arabic.

 Although Muslims often tell critics of Islam to "read the Quran," they are usually unprepared for what happens when their advice is heeded.
 An honest translation of Islam's holiest book generally reinforces negative opinion.
 The fallback is to then claim that the Quran can only be understood in Arabic.